eliegkassouf/eliegkassouf/README.md

 ### Looking Forward To:
 - Google AI (Why not since I already have experience with AI).
 - Picking up other languages

+### Code/Collaboration/Other
+- All the code I write is proprietary and since I'm busy, I don't have a lot of time for "Personal Projects".
+- If you would like to see something, I don't mind running a quick demo or writing new code (within reason).
+- I created the ExpensePilot Marketing Page in less than 3 hours.
+I am a self-motivated individual.
+- When I created ExpensePilot (JobSite360), it constituted various libraries, frameworks, backend services, databases, front-end and everything else in between.
+- I handled new hires, code reviews and worked closely with then-CEO Peter Douglas to deliver a high-quality product.